Written by Yoppie

-Coronavirus is keeping us all indoors at the moment, which means doing 80% of life in our living room; working, playing, eating, and of course, exercising.
-You shouldn't have to feel like you have to work out during this time, as let’s face it, we could all do with a little less pressure in our lives right now.
-But if your allocated one hour walk each day isn’t quite doing it for you, here are some ways to make the most of exercising at home while on your period.
+You shouldn't have to feel like you have to work out all the time when you're at home (let’s face it, we could all do with a little less pressure in our lives right now), but if the gym isn't an option for whatever reason, and that one hour walk up and down the street a day isn’t quite doing it for you, here are some ways to make the most of exercising at home while on your period.

 Try incorporating poses that are likely to affect the problem areas; for example if you experience a lot of bloating on your period, try poses like Ardha Matsyendrāsana - otherwise known as Half Lord of the Fishes pose - to work out trapped wind and leave you feeling replenished.
 If cramps are your problem, this at-home Yoga for Cramps session from Yoga With Adrienne could be exactly what you need.